cozemble/breezbook/README.md

 # BreezBook

-BreezBook is a white-label booking app that can be used by customers to book appointments with the business.
+BreezBook is an open-source white-label booking app that can be used by customers to book appointments with a business.
+It will focus only on the booking experience, integrating with low-code tools like Airtable/SmartSuite etc to manage the remaining processes of the business.

+## Why BreezBook?

+Existing booking apps like Acuity offer pretty vanilla booking experiences.
+Their forums are full of people asking for features that would delight their customers during the booking process.

+BreezBook will focus hard on best-in-class booking experiences, and integrate with low-code tools like Airtable/SmartSuite etc. to manage the remaining processes of the business.

 ## Features

 - White-label for multiple tenants
 - Services for a tenant
     - Multiple services for a tenant
     - Time slots
        <!-- TODO Different services may share the same time slots -->
     - Accessories
     - Extra customer details specific to the service

 - Cart system for multiple bookings or services
 - Payment
 - Custom themes
     - Automatic theme detection from the tenant's website

 ## Tech Stack

 - Turborepo
 - TypeScript
 - SvelteKit
 - TailwindCSS + DaisyUI
 - Stripe
 - Vercel
 - Airtable
 - AI

 ## What's inside?